How business lawsuit insurance can protect you

 A designer at your web development company is building a new website for a client ahead of a big product launch.
 The project takes longer than expected and the website gets delivered two weeks late, forcing the client to postpone their launch.
 The client sues your company for their lost profits and the missed deadline.
 E&O would cover your legal fees and the settlement with the client.

 Your web hosting business suffers a DDoS attack, knocking several of your customers' websites offline.
-One of them, an online retailer, accuses you of breach of contract and sues for lost revenue.
+One of them, an online retailer, sues for lost revenue.
 Your errors and omissions coverage would cover your legal bills.

 Any small business that provides services or expert advice should consider an E&O insurance policy.